Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 By the way, it is impossible to change the assigned group later on!

-And watch out: Be careful when adding users to a group by entering their names.
-These users will not only be added to your roadmap but also to the O365 group you assigned to your roadmap.
-This is in keeping with the group concept of Microsoft but might not be apparent from the user interface of the roadmap.
+And be careful: As a group owner, be careful when adding users to a group by entering their names.
+These users will not only be added to your roadmap but also to the M365 group you assigned to your roadmap.
+This is in keeping with the group concept of Microsoft but might not be apparent from the user interface of the Roadmap.

 So think twice before assigning an existing group.
 You will be more flexible in the future, if you create a new group.